What are you going to do today? And how about tomorrow?

 With ClickUp, you can create Folders for different parts of your work, then create Lists and tasks within those folders for even more specificity.

 For instance, if you’re working on the customer service schedule, you can create different Lists for each part of your business.
-You may have one folder for Customer Service and then within that folder have Lists for:
+You may have one folder for the Customer Service team and then within that folder have Lists for:

 - Special Requests